-- classify formal languages in the Chomsky hierarchy, - transform the considered equivalent automata models into each other into the considered grammars of the respective type, - provide for a given language a grammar generating it or an automaton of a suitable type (e.g., a finite automaton or a push-down automaton or a linear bounded automaton or a Turing machine) accepting it, - conversely, determine for a given grammar or automaton the corresponding language, - give arguments for the inequivalence of considered automata models or grammar types, - describe how a compiler is built, - · describe the tasks and methods of lexical and syntax analysis,
+- classify formal languages in the Chomsky hierarchy, - transform the considered equivalent automata models into each other into the considered grammars of the respective type, - provide for a given language a grammar generating it or an automaton of a suitable type (e.g., a finite automaton or a push-down automaton or a linear bounded automaton or a Turing machine) accepting it - conversely, determine for a given grammar or automaton the corresponding language, - give arguments for the inequivalence of considered automata models or grammar types, - · describe how a compiler is built,

-- discuss the algorithmic decidability of problems, - give arguments for the undecidability of problems, - argue that there exist functions that are not computable, - apply the acquired skills dealing with formal concepts and models and with formal argumentations and proof techniques (such as diagonalization) and - provide reductions between problems to show their undecidability or NP-completeness.
+- · describe the tasks and methods of lexical and syntax analysis, - discuss the algorithmic decidability of problems, - · give arguments for the undecidability of problems, - argue that there exist functions that are not computable, - apply the acquired skills dealing with formal concepts and models and with formal argumentations and proof techniques (such as diagonalization) and - provide reductions between problems to show their undecidability or NP-completeness.

 - Uwe Schöning: Theoretische Informatik kurz gefasst.
 Spektrum Akademischer Verlag.
 Heidelberg, 2008.
 5. Auflage. - John E. Hopcroft, Rajeev Motwani, Jeffrey D. Ullman: Einführung in die Automatentheorie, Formale Sprachen und Komplexitätstheorie.
 Pearson Studium.
 München, 2002.
 2. Auflage. - Klaus W. Wagner: Theoretische Informatik.
 Eine kompakte Einführung.
 Springer-Verlag.
 Berlin, Heidelberg, 2003.
-2. Auflage. - Ergänzende Empfehlungen werden in der Lehrveranstaltung genannt.
+2. Auflage. - Further literature is provided during the course.

-- Compulsory Area Bachelor study programme PO 2021 - Compulsory Area Bachelor study programme PO 2016, 2013 - Application subject Bachelor study programme Mathematics and Applied Fields - Minor subject Bachelor study programme Physics - Minor subject Bachelor study programme Medical Physics - Module CL6 Bachelor study programme Computer Linguistics apl.
-Prof. Dr. Dorothea Baumeister, Prof. Dr. Michael Leuschel, Prof. Dr. Jörg Rothe
+- Compulsory Area Bachelor study programme PO 2021 - Compulsory Area Bachelor study programme PO 2016, 2013 - Application subject Bachelor study programme Mathematics and Applied Fields - Minor subject Bachelor study programme Physics - · Minor subject Bachelor study programme Medical Physics - Module CL6 Bachelor study programme Computer Linguistics

-• Mathematics 1 (or, alternatively, Linear Algebra 1)
+• Contents of module Mathematics for Computer Science 1 (or, alternatively, Linear Algebra I)